• ALUMNI

 Students seeking to demonstrate competency in a language other than Chinese, French, German, Italian, Spanish, and Russian should contact advise@snc.edu, for an appropriate referral for assistance in placement.
 Native foreign language speakers can demonstrate second language competency via graduation from an English-only secondary school or via acceptable TOEFL or IELTS scores.

-*** At this time, students are not allowed to retake the lagnauge placement test.
+Students are not allowed to retake the language placement test.
 Students should complete the language placement by the end of their first year at St. Norbert College.

 Honor Code Reminder: Students are not allowed to use any digital or physical resources while taking any Modern Language Placement Test.
 Taking the test in a fashion not intended (e.g. using a dictionary, textbook, grammar aids, online resource, cellphone, etc.) is a violation of the SNC Honor Code.